 You'll see the evolution of hats, learn why they were originally not a fashion statement and you can discover how the importance of hats permeated the language.
 "To throw your hat in the ring."
 "My hat's off to you."
 "I'll eat my hat."
 "With hat in hand."

-One of Oregon’s most unusual historic homes has been transformed into Portland’s quirkiest attraction.
-The Ladd-Reingold House has a 100-year legacy of milliners and hat fanciers!
-(We’ve been bonkers for hats even longer than you have!)
+One of Oregon's most unusual historic homes, the Ladd-Reingold House has a 100-year legacy of milliners and hat fanciers!
+(We've been bonkers for hats even longer than you have!)
 Tour includes detailed hat program covering history and multiple styles of both men and women's hats.

 1. Antique and vintage hats